RAbeyrathna/T2A2-Game-Library-API/README.md

         ),
     )
  ```

 The `library_item` model acts as the individual entries that a user can add to their libraries to track games that they want to catalog.
 As such, it holds the *library_id* of the corresponding user and the *game_id* of the game to track.
 Both the library_id and game_id are foreign keys in this model.

 If the user_library is deleted (which is when a user is deleted), all of the associated library_items are then also deleted using `cascade="all, delete"`.

 The library item also has a one-to-many relationship with the `games` model, as a library_item must have the corresponding *game_id* for the library entry.

+The `Library_item` model also has a unique contraint set up, so that the combination of *game_id* and *user_library_id* are unique to prevent any duplicate records from occuring.
+This means that a user_library cannot have the same game in their library twice.

 `Game Model`